slipperyseal/B9/README.md

 The net.catchpole.B9.tools package contains utilities and tools to get you started.

 To use B9, begin by [installing Pi4J](http://pi4j.com/install.html#EasyPreferred) on your Raspberry Pi.
-Pi4J will automatically link in it's native libraries, so it's important Pi4J is actaully installed rather than just trying to use the jar files on their own.
+Pi4J will automatically link in it's native libraries, so it's important Pi4J is actually installed rather than just trying to use the jar files on their own.

 Check out B9 either on your Raspberry Pi or on another machine which has a Java 8 installed and Maven.
 Change directory into B9 and then build the project...